 None of our executive officers serves as an executive officer of, or as a member of, the compensation committee of any public company that has an executive officer, director or other designee serving as a member of our Board.
-No member of our Compensation Committee has been an executive officer of the Company.
+No member of our Compensation Committee has been an executive officer of the Company broad authority to call and conduct meetings of the independent Directors.
+The duties and responsibilities of our Lead Director are described in more detail in the section below.